Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

 \subsection{Qualitative Results}

-We have extensively benchmarked the original variants of SAM2, the MinMax baseline, and our algorithm Q-SAM2.
+We have extensively benchmarked the original variants of SAM2, the MinMax baseline, and our Q-SAM2 algorithm.
 The variation includes different architectures, prompts, and quantization configurations for a fair comparison in real-world scenarios.
 Figure~\ref{fig:qres_prog_0}, Figure~\ref{fig:qres_prog_2}, and Figure~\ref{fig:qres_prog_3} show the impact of adding more input points as prompt.
-We observe that our algorithm provides cleaner masks compared to the MinMax algorithm with the same quantization scheme.
-We also note, that by providing one prompt point only, typically all variants of the algorithms tend to provide a clean mask.
+We observe that our algorithm provides cleaner masks compared to PACT, and T\_LSQ+ algorithms with the same quantization scheme.
+We also note that by providing one prompt point only, typically all variants of the algorithms tend to provide a clean mask.
 However, and that is a well-studied behavior of the original SAM model, this mask might be only a part of the user's intended selection, such as the front of the racing car as in Figure~\ref{fig:qres_prog_2}, or a single garlic bulb as in Figure~\ref{fig:qres_prog_3}.
 Henceforth, interesting examples include those that require multiple prompts to select the entire object.
 Those 3-point or 5-point prompts trigger differences among the quantized models.
-Compared against MinMax our 2-bit models require fewer prompt points to recover a larger fraction of the entire object.
+Compared against PACT, and T\_LSQ+, our 2-bit models require fewer prompt points to recover a larger fraction of the entire object, producing a cleaner and better result.

-Figure~\ref{fig:qres_all_sheep}, Figure~\ref{fig:qres_all_park}, and Figure~\ref{fig:qres_all_water} show the entire family of models including SAM2 base plus, small, and tiny architectures at full precision, as well as all variants of MinMax and our Q-SAM2 models with 2-bit quantization for weights and 4 and 8 bits for activations.
-More bits help to improve the results.
-The quantization has a strong impact on the results, for example, the MinMax baseline with the W2A4 quantization fails to segment the entire sheep by using only one prompt.
-Q-SAM2 demonstrates a similar behavior for the S and T architecture, however, for the B+ architecture our low W2A4 quantization operates comparable to full precision results.
+Figure~\ref{fig:qres_all_sheep1}, Figure~\ref{fig:qres_all_sheep3} show the entire family of models including SAM2 base plus, small, and tiny architectures at full precision, as well as all variants of PACT, T\_LSQ+, and our Q-SAM2 models with 2-bit quantization for weights and 2 and 4 bits for activations.
+We first analyze the visual results prompted by a single point (Image~\ref{fig:qres_all_sheep1}).
+In this challenging scenario, many baseline models erroneously segment only the object's head.
+Our Q-SAM2 family (W2A4 variants) and the B+ W2A2 model yield segmentation maps comparable to the full-precision network, whereas other baselines struggle significantly.
+We examine the second image (prompted by three points), where nearly all models correctly identify the target object.
+However, a closer inspection reveals distinct qualitative differences between our proposed Q-SAM2 solution and the competing baselines.